 ABSTRACT: We consider, on the space of polynomials in $2 n$ variables $X=x_1,\ldots,x_n$ and $Y=y_1,\ldots,y_n$, the usual action of the group $S_n\times S_n$.
 Using a classical result of Steinberg, this space $Q[X,Y]$ can be viewed as a $n!^2$ dimensional module over the invariants of the group.
 This is to say that polynomials in X and Y can be uniquely decomposed as linear expressions in covariants, with coefficients that are invariants.
 We uses theses results, together with restriction to $S_n$ (considered as a diagonal subgroup), to decompose diagonal alternants.
 In particular, we give an explicit basis for diagonal alternants, modulo the ideal generated by products of symmetric polynomials in $X$ and $Y$.
 The construction of this basis involves a very nice classification of configurations on $n$ points in $R^2$.

-one can argue that it suffers from a few too many seemingly arbitrary choices
+ABSTRACT: There is a rich and highly-developed combinatorial theory for for Schur functions (Young tableaux, the Littlewood-Richardson Rule, etc), but one can argue that it suffers from a few too many seemingly arbitrary choices and miracles.

 ABSTRACT: I introduce a family of prior distributions over multivariate distributions, based on the use of a `Dirichlet diffusion tree' to generate exchangeable data sets.
 These priors can be viewed as generalizations of Dirichlet processes and of Dirichlet process mixtures, but unlike simple mixtures, they can capture the hierarchical structure present in many distributions, by means of the latent diffusion tree underlying the data.
 This latent tree also provides a hierarchical clustering of the data, which, unlike ad hoc clustering methods, comes with probabilistic indications of uncertainty.
 The relevance of each variable to the clustering can also be determined.
 Although Dirichlet diffusion trees are defined in terms of a continuous-time process, posterior inference involves only finite-dimensional quantities, allowing computation to be performed by reasonably efficient Markov chain Monte Carlo methods.
 The methods are demonstrated on problems of modeling a two-dimensional density and of clustering gene expression data.